gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 }
 ```

-When the one-shot timer triggers, the **Led2OffHandler** handler function is called and led2 is turned off.
+When the one-shot timer triggers, the handler function **Led2OffHandler** is called to turn off led2.

 ```c
 /// <summary>